rpoleski/MulensModel/documents/newfit_checklist.md

     - Completed: 01, 02, 03, 04, 05, 06, 07[RP], 09, 10, 11
     - example_08 has not been checked (need to figure out how to open a jupyter notebook)

+## Check All Previously Functioning Use Cases Work

 ## Check PEP8 Compliance